Why Are Midsize SUV Headlights Failing Safety Tests?

 Safety Tips for Driving at Night

 • Vision correction: Human vision is much worse at night.
-Make sure you have correctional lenses on if you do not have perfect vision.
-Anti-glare lenses can help increase vision quality and safety while driving at night.
+Make sure you have corrective lenses on if you do not have perfect vision.
+Anti-glare lenses can improve vision quality and enhance safety while driving at night.

-• Stay awake: Driver fatigue is a huge contributor to road accidents.
-Make sure you are awake and alert, an if you start to feel sleepy, pull over to a nearby resting area to sleep.
+• Stay awake: Driver fatigue is a significant contributor to road accidents.
+Make sure you are awake and alert, and if you start to feel sleepy, pull over to a nearby resting area to sleep.

 • Clean your windshield: Dust and grime can accumulate on your windshield and refract light coming from other vehicles, clouding your vision and increasing the risk for an accident.

-• Dim your dashboard lights: Limiting the amount of light entering your eyes from inside the vehicle will increase your vision capacity outside of your car.
+• Dim your dashboard lights: Limiting the amount of light entering your eyes from inside the vehicle will improve your vision outside the car.

-These are some great tips to keep you safe, but some accidents are caused by the negligence of car manufacturers.
-In the SUV case mentioned above, there were no recalls issued, but if a product is too unsafe, a liability case can form.
+These are great tips to keep you safe, but car manufacturers' negligence causes some accidents.
+In the SUV case mentioned above, no recalls were issued, but if a product is deemed too unsafe, a liability case can arise.

 • Defective products: Faulty products cause accidents in many ways.
 Faulty tires that blow out, dangerous exploding airbags, and failing brake systems are examples.
-Car components have a strict set of safety standards they need to adhere to for legal reasons.
+Car components must adhere to strict safety standards for legal reasons.
 A product liability attorney has the resources to investigate if your vehicle meets those specific standards.

-• Failure to warn drivers: In the event of an auto recall, the manufacturer needs to notify drivers by mail within 60 days the recall is issued with options for remedying the issue.
+• Failure to warn drivers: In the event of an auto recall, the manufacturer must notify drivers by mail within 60 days of the recall being issued, including options for remedying the issue.
 You can check for existing safety recalls on safecar.gov.

-If you suspect that an auto accident happened due to a defective component in your vehicle, a Lufkin auto accident attorney at Mike Love & Associates, LLC is dedicated to investigating your case for breaches in auto safety laws.
+If you suspect that an auto accident happened due to a defective component in your vehicle, a Lufkin auto accident attorney at Mike Love & Associates, LLC can investigate manufacturer breaches in auto safety laws.
+Injured, contact us today.

 Read More